MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <summary>My contentUrl matches my `validDomains`, but I'm still unable to view any content showing up.</summary>

 Call app.notifySuccess() in all iframe-based contents to notify Teams that your app has successfully loaded.
 If applicable, Teams hides the loading indicator.
-If `notifySuccess` isn't called within 30 seconds, Teams assumes that your app has timed out, and displays an error screen with a retry option.
+If `notifySuccess` isn't called within 30 seconds, Teams assumes that the app is timed out, and displays an error screen with a retry option.
 For app updates, this step is applicable for already configured tabs.
 If you don't perform this step, an error screen is displayed for the existing users. [*Mandatory*]

 </details>